Frequently asked questions

 How old is Anti-Slavery International?

-Anti-Slavery International has been working to end slavery for over 180 years – we are the world’s oldest human rights organisation.
-We have our roots in the first abolition movement that ended the Trans-Atlantic Slave Trade.
-We have carried our expertise into the 21st century, influencing anti-slavery laws and policies at international and national levels.
+Anti-Slavery International is the world’s oldest human rights organisation and has been working to end slavery for over 180 years.
+Our roots are in the abolition movement that contributed to the end of the Transatlantic Slave Trade.
+We have carried our expertise into the 21st century, working tirelessly to see a world where everyone lives in freedom.

-What does Anti-Slavery International actually do to end slavery?
+What does Anti-Slavery International do to end slavery?

 Which countries does Anti-Slavery International work in?